Importance of Cold Email Subject Line Examples

 Every business owner or marketer has to deal with various questions about cold email subject lines.

-Fortunately, there is lots of advice and tips on the Web you can heed to.
+Fortunately, there is lots of advice, tips, and cold email subject line examples on the Web you can heed to.

 But here’s the thing: the experience is different for everyone.
 If it worked for others, it may or may not work for you.

-Here are important lessons you should keep in mind in crafting email subject lines:
+Here are important lessons and cold email subject line examples you should keep in mind in crafting email subject lines:

 Always remember: shorter is better.

 Most email clients truncate subject lines after a certain number of characters, but if you’re anything like me, you don’t even read all the characters that are shown.

 Thus, the lesson here is to keep your subject line as short as possible.

 According to Bryan Harris of Videofruit, 3 words or less is good.